Discover the Beauty of the Arctic Circle: Svalbard

 Financial Investment & Expedition Tuition

-I want nothing more than you to come join us for this incredible and once-in-a-lifetime opportunity in Antarctica.
-That’s why myself and Polar Latitudes are breaking down our expedition payments in a way that we feel will make this workshop affordable for all!
+I want nothing more than you to come join us for this incredible and once-in-a-lifetime opportunity in Svalbard.
+That’s why tuition will be broken down into four payments in a way that we feel will make this workshop affordable for all!